radareorg/radare.org/gsoc/2020/index.md

 # Introduction

-The [radare]( http://rada.re/ ) project started in February of 2006 aiming to provide a free and simple command line interface for an hexadecimal editor supporting 64 bit offsets to search within and recover data from hard-disks.
+The [radare]( http://rada.re/ ) project started in February 2006 aiming to provide a free and simple command line interface for an hexadecimal editor supporting 64 bit offsets to search within and recover data from hard-disks.
 Since then, the project has grown with the new aim of providing a complete framework for analyzing binaries with some basic \*NIX concepts in mind like everything is a file, small programs that interact together using stdin/out, and keep it simple.
 [Radare2](https://github.com/radareorg/radare2) is a complete [LGPL](https://opensource.org/licenses/lgpl-license) rewrite of the original project to remove design issues of the first iteration, and to make it more modular and easier to script and maintain.
 Radare2 features a testsuite that aims to cover as many cases as possible in order to catch regressions.